drBenway/pixi-vn-wiki/start/assets.md

 ### Image hosting

 Image hosting is a service that allows you to upload images.
 There are more sites to upload images for free, for example [imgbb](https://imgbb.com/), [imgix](https://www.imgix.com/), [imgur](https://imgur.com/).
-You can use the public URL of the image.
+You can use the link of the image to use it in your project.

 * **Price**: Completely free.
 But you can pay for more features.
 * **Space limits**: You have no space limits.
 But each single file can have a maximum size.